seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 Try open in browser [http://localhost:9000/tasks](http://localhost:9000/tasks)

-If the page displays without errors, the Demo is running correctly.
+If the page displays without errors, the demo is running correctly.

 #### Clean the environment: